“Should I hire a marketing agency or an in-house marketing person?”

 One of the primary reasons businesses opt to partner with an agency is cost-effectiveness.
 The numbers aren't exactly the same, but usually, a marketing agency is more cost-conservative than an internally hired employee or team.

-When you combine salary, benefits, overhead, and administrative costs you're spending much more than what an agency would cost you.
+When you combine salary, benefits, overhead, and administrative costs, you're spending much more than what an agency would cost you.
 You should also consider turnover at that position and the time required to hire and train a new person.

-2. Potential Downfalls of Hiring a Marketing Agency
+Potential Downfalls of Hiring an Agency

-1. Agencies Have Other Clients
+Agencies Have Other Clients

-Anyone you bring on will devote all of their working hours to your business.
-An agency has clients that need equal attention and have various deadlines to meet.
+On the other hand, an agency has clients that need equal attention and have various deadlines to meet.
 While agencies want to give you their full attention, they are reliant on additional clients to stay profitable and employ the workforce they need.

 A reputable marketing agency will take the time to know everything about your business, but they can’t know your industry as well as you.
 A conversation needs to happen at some point in the process to make sure campaigns and goals are aligned.